cytosom-package/CytoSOM/README.md

 Poly1 <- CytoSOM::InteractivePolyGate(RawData,marker1 = "FSC-A",marker2 = "SSC-A",fcsFiles = c(1,3))
 Poly2 <- CytoSOM::InteractivePolyGate(RawData,marker1 = "FSC-A",marker2 = "Livedead",fcsFiles = c(2,4),ylim=c(0,10000))
 ```
 Any list of files can be used to contruct a polygon gate.
 The order of files are the order that can be seen in `RawData$metaData`.
-Instead, file names can aslo be provided.
+Instead, file names can be provided.

 5. Create an R object (dataset) with the intersection of the two polygon gates above, with a chosen name (eg "myGate"):